jspsych/jsPsych/docs/overview/eye-tracking.md

 1. The quality of the camera feed is essential.
 Good lighting makes a big difference.
 You may want to encourage participants to perform any eye tracking experiments in a well-lit room.
 2. Participants need to keep their head relatively still during and after calibration.
 The calibration is not robust to head movements.
 3. WebGazer's click-based calibration can be used throughout the experiment.
 You can turn this on by calling `jsPsych.extensions.webgazer.startMouseCalibration()` at any point in the experiment.
 If you use a continue button to advance through the experiment and move the location of the continue button around you can be making small adjustments to the calibration throughout.
+4. Computing the gaze predictions consumes more computational resources than most other things that jsPsych is typically used for.
+The sampling rate that WebGazer is able to achieve will depend on the computing power of the participant's device.
+You may want to ask the participant to close any non-essential software and browser windows prior to completing the experiment.
+You may also want to check the sampling rate as part of validation.

 If you have tips based on your own experience please consider sharing them on our [discussion forum](https://github.com/jspsych/jsPsych/discussions) and we'll add to this list!